CSC207-UofT/course-project-purplemongoose/phase2/accessibility.md

 ### Equitable use

+**Definition:** Useful and marketable to people with diverse abilities

 ### Flexibility in use

+**Definition:** Accommodates a wide range of individual preferences and abilities

 ### Simple and intuitive use

+**Definition:** Is asy to understand, regardless of experience, knowledge, language skills, or current concentration level

 ### Perceptible information

+**Definition:** Communicates necessary information effectively to the user, regardless of ambient conditions or user's sensory abilities

 ### Tolerance for error

+**Definition:** Minimizes hazards and adverse consequences of accidental or unintended actions

 ### Low physical effort

+**Definition:** Used effectively and comfortably and with minimum fatigue

 ### Size and space for approach and use

+**Definition:** Appropriate size and space is provided for approach, reach, manipulation, and use regardless of the user's body size, posture, or mobility

 ## Audience